QuickBooks Blog

 Sales tax for online businesses

 Online transactions are trickier when it comes to sales tax collection for small businesses, especially in this past year.
-There are three main reasons this area is so challenging.

 1. Wherever you have established nexus, you must collect sales tax on sales made to residents in that state.

 2. Many states that charge sales tax also have a complementary “use” tax law.
-In these states, you have to pay use tax on any purchases made online or through a catalog where sales tax was not charged.
+In these states, you have to pay use tax on any purchases made online or through a catalog where sales tax is not charged.
 The use tax rate is often the same as the sales tax rate, but the requirement to report use tax is on the purchaser, not the seller.

-3. In June 2018, the U.S. Supreme Court upheld a South Dakota law that reversed the long-standing physical presence requirement for nexus.
-Now, sellers with an economic presence in states where they sell online have nexus.
+3. In June 2018, the US Supreme Court upheld a South Dakota law that reversed the long-standing physical presence requirement for nexus.
+Now, sellers with an economic presence in states where they sell online have a nexus.
 This also means that they are required to collect sales tax and pay it to the state.

-If you’re an online business, collecting sales tax can be equally confusing and overwhelming.
-Here are a few terms and rules you should know about:
+If you’re an online business, collecting internet sales tax can be equally confusing and overwhelming.

 • Origin-based sales tax: Sales tax collected by the seller based on where the seller is located.
 Origin-based sales tax is imposed in 12 states: Arizona, California, Illinois, Mississippi, Missouri, New Mexico, Ohio, Pennsylvania, Tennessee, Texas, Utah, and Virginia.